opencadc-metadata-curation/collection2caom2/README.md

 - Number of skipped: the number of entries with a checksum that is the same at the data source as it is in CADC storage.
 If the checksum is the same, the pipeline can make no changes to either the data or metdata, so it doesn't try.

 ## Repository Configuration
-The CAOM2 repositories:
-  -  will need an operatorGroup and staffGroup to generate read access tuples for QA
+The CAOM2 repositories will need an operatorGroup and staffGroup to automatically generate read access tuples for QA.

+If a collection is configured with an operatorGroup and a staffGroup, the service only generates Observation-level `metaReadGroups` and `dataReadGroups` when the release date is null or in the future.
+If the Observation-level `metaRelease` is in the past at the last time the Observation was updated (shown in `lastModified` timestamp) no Observation-level grants are generated.

+If a collection is configured with the operatorGroup and staffGroup not present, then `<collection>2caom2` must set the content of the fields `metaReadGroups` and `dataReadGroups` at the Observation and Plane level.

 # Worked Examples
 - with explanations and motivations